saptarshibasu/aws-study/README.md

   * terminated (for reserved instances only that are still in their contracted term)
 * AWS Systems Manager Parameter Store provides secure, hierarchical storage for configuration data management and secrets management.
 You can store data such as passwords, database strings, and license codes as parameter values.
 You can store values as plain text or encrypted data.
 You can then reference values by using the unique name that you specified when you created the parameter
 * Select Auto-assign Public IP option so that the launched EC2 instance has a public IP from Amazon's public IP pool
+* All AMIs are categorized as either backed by Amazon EBS or backed by instance store
+* To coordinate Availability Zones across accounts, you must use the AZ ID, which is a unique and consistent identifier for an Availability Zone
+* Using the console, you can change the DeleteOnTermination attribute when you launch an instance.
+To change this attribute for a running instance, you must use the command line
+* With instance store, the entire image is downloaded from S3 before booting and hence the boot time is usually around 5 mins
+* With EBS-backed instances, only the part needed for booting is first downloaded from the EBS Snapshot and hence the boot time is shorter around 1 min
+* When an Amazon EBS-backed instance is stopped, you're not charged for instance usage; however, you're still charged for volume storage
+* We charge you for each second, with a one-minute minimum, that you keep the instance running, even if the instance remains idle and you don't connect to it
+* AMIs with encrypted volumes cannot be made public.
+It can be shared with specific accounts along with the KMS CMK
+* During the AMI-creation process, Amazon EC2 creates snapshots of your instance's root volume and any other EBS volumes attached to your instance.
+You're charged for the snapshots until you deregister the AMI and delete the snapshots
+* If any volumes attached to the instance are encrypted, the new AMI only launches successfully on instances that support Amazon EBS encryption
+* Encrypting during the CopyImage action applies only to Amazon EBS-backed AMIs.
+Because an instance store-backed AMI does not rely on snapshots, you cannot use copying to change its encryption status

 ## EFS